ibatulanandjp/aws-cost-report/README.md

    cdk bootstrap aws://ACCOUNT-NUMBER/REGION
    ```

-   For more details, see [reference](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html), and the deployment after bootstrap should complete successfully.
+   For more details, see the [reference](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html), and the deployment after bootstrap should complete successfully.

 The application will be deployed to your AWS environment, and the specified notifications will be sent daily at the configured time.

 #### Other available commands
-1. Check diff of the stack after making any change:
+1. Check the diff of the stack after making any changes:
    ```sh
    npm run diff
    ```